help-me-mom/ng-mocks/README.md

 **A mocked module** respects its original module as a type of `MockedModule<T>` and provides:

-- mocks all components, directives, pipes
+- mocks all components, directives, pipes and providers
+- mocks all imports and exports
 - mocks all services as their dummy instances
-- mocks all imports and exports
+- mocks abstract methods of services with a `useClass` definition
+- mocks tokens with a `useClass` definition based on its value
+- forwards tokens with a `useExisting` definition to its value
+- mocks tokens with a `useFactory` definition as an empty object
-- mocks tokens with `useValue` definition as primitives such as `0`, `false`, `''`, `null` and `undefined`
+- mocks tokens with a `useValue` definition as a primitive such as `0`, `false`, `''`, `null` and `undefined`
-- ignores all other token to avoid their influence
+- mocks tokens with a `useValue` definition as an object via [`MockService`](#how-to-mock-a-service)

 Let's imagine an Angular application where `TargetComponent` depends on a module of `DependencyModule` and we would like to mock in a test.